 |May be able to see details of the recipient’s usage||No||Yes|

-ROADSIDE ASSISTANCE BENEFITS (FOR BASIC, PLUS, CORPORATE AND PREMIER MEMBERS):
+B. ROADSIDE ASSISTANCE BENEFITS (FOR BASIC, PLUS, CORPORATE AND PREMIER MEMBERS ONLY):

 Basic, Plus, Corporate and Premier Members in good standing are entitled to receive a certain number of roadside assistance service calls per membership year.
 Service calls cannot be shared or carried over to the next membership year.
 Each service (air, gas, tow, boost, etc.) counts as one (1) service call provided within your selected membership year’s allotment (except for relay and select battery service calls).
 Once the number of service calls has been exceeded, CAA SCO will continue to facilitate the roadside assistance services described above.
 However, any services in excess of the roadside assistance “maximums” will be subject to service provider fees that will be due at the time of service.
 For all membership types, any service calls not covered by membership must be paid for by the requesting Member at the time of service.
 Service providers may ask for proof of insurance, ownership and photo identification.

 Roadside Assistance Services by Membership Type: